zachvalenta/jvns.ca/content/post/2018-09-22-new-zine--help--i-have-a-manager-.markdown

 <a href="https://jvns.ca/images/manager-toc.png"><img width="250px" src="https://jvns.ca/images/manager-toc.png"></a>
 </div>

+The cover art is by [Deise Lino](http://deiselino.tumblr.com/).
+Tons of people helped me write this zine -- thanks to Allison, Brett, Jay, Kamal, Maggie, Marc, Marco, Maya, Will, and many others.

 ### a couple of my favorite pages from the zine

 I've been posting pages from the zine <a href="https://twitter.com/b0rk">on twitter</a> as I've been